ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attester

-The manufacturer of the Attester arranges for the Attester to be provisioned with key material.
+The manufacturer of the Attester arranges for its Attesting Environment to be provisioned with key material.
 As an Endorser, this manufacturer also arranges for the Verifier to be able to verify signatures from this key material.

 The signing key material is typically in the form of an asymmetric key pair (e.g., an RSA or ECDSA private key